NaeemBolchhi/acover/README.md

 ## Features
 - Just input data, forget formatting.
 - Intended for university students.
-- Works on Android via Chrome and Chromium browsers.
+- Works on Android and iOS via Chrome and Chromium browsers.
-- Works on iOS via Safari.

 ## Instructions
 - Open ACover on a supported browser.